Kadhimiya

 . . . .

-The scheme proposes a long list of architectural, infrastructure and landscape interventions, and has now been adopted.
+The scheme proposes an extensive series of architectural, infrastructure and landscape interventions for the town of Al Kadhimiya.
 Some are large, involving a new rail station, theological college, a large new mosque, and dining hall for 10,000 people.
 However others are small at the level of the courtyard, house and pocket-park.

-One urban element, sometimes a wall, sometimes a complex building, encircles and filters movement to the shrine.
-The scheme carefully protects and supports the existing ancient medina.
+One urban element, sometimes a wall, sometimes a complex building, encircles and filters movement to the central shrine.
+The scheme carefully protects the existing ancient medina, whilst running new utilities to support the local population.

 Previous